Consensys/quorum/docs/Wizard/GettingStarted.md

 ## Developing
 Clone this repo to your local machine.

-`yarn install` to get all the dependencies.
+`npm install` to get all the dependencies.

-`yarn test:watch` to automatically run tests on changes
+`npm run test:watch` to automatically run tests on changes

-`yarn start` to automatically build on changes to any files in the src directory
+`npm run start` to automatically build on changes to any files in the src directory

-`yarn link` to use your development build when you run the global npm command
+`npm link` to use your development build when you run the global npm command

 `quorum-wizard` to run (alternatively, you can run `node build/index.js`)